cabforum/smime/SBR.md

 The Enterprise RA MUST maintain records to satisfy the requirements of [Section 1.3.2](#132-registration-authorities) and [Section 8.8](#88-review-of-enterprise-ra-or-technically-constrained-subordinate-ca).

+5. **From a verified legal opinion**

+Evidence for Individual identity attributes MAY be gathered using a Verified Legal Opinion.

-1. **From authorized reference sources as supplementary evidence**
+6. **From authorized reference sources as supplementary evidence**

+Evidence for Individual identity attributes SHALL use at least one of the following sources for authoritative evidence:  a physical or digital identiy document, digital signature supported by certificate, Enterprise RA records, or a Verified Legal Opinion.

-Evidence for Individual identity attributes can be additionally verified using authorized reference sources such as additional government documents, QGIS, GTIS, Regulated Professions Information Source, or national population registers.
+The CA or RA MAY additionally gather and verify supplemantary evidence using authorized reference sources such as additional government documents, QGIS, GTIS, Regulated Professions Information Source, or national population registers.

 When external registers are used, only official national or nationally approved registers can be accepted.
 The CA MUST document and publish the accepted authorized reference sources.